-Students who intend to graduate in May, August or December of 2015 will be eligible to have their pictures taken for the master composite which hangs in the entry of Godchaux Hall.
+Students who intend to graduate in August or December of 2015, or May 2016 will be eligible to have their pictures taken for the master composite which hangs in Godchaux Hall.

-A photographer will be on campus during the January DNP Intensive (January 12-15, 2015) to take individual photographs.
-You will receive a notice via e-mail advising you when and where to sign up.
-The cost is \$25.95 for your picture proofs and an 11 x 14 copy of the master composite.
-It is important that you make every effort to schedule an appointment when the photographers are on campus, as makeups are difficult and costly.
+A photographer will be on campus during the January Intensive session to take individual photographs.
+A notice via e-mail will be sent advising you when and where to sign up.
+The cost is approximately \$25.00 for your picture proofs and an 11 x 14 copy of the master composite.
+It is important that every effort is made to schedule an appointment when the photographers are on campus, as makeups are difficult and costly.
 You will have the opportunity to purchase additional photographs if you wish.
 Regalia will be provided for the purpose.
 For additional information, contact Sarah Ramsey, 217 Godchaux Hall (615) 343-3334.